ramaureirac/ramaureirac/README.md

 My name is Rodrigo Maureira and I'm a Solutions Architect enthusiast from Valparaíso, Chile.

-Copilot suggested to talk about myself, but there isn't much to say.
-In fact I'm pretty basic: I enjoy traveling, music, whiskey, and videogames.
-Currently, I work as DevOps and do C.S. classes for a living.
-I own an orange cat named Ruby.

 These are the technologies I normally work with:
 <p>
     <img src="https://github.com/ramaureirac/ramaureirac/blob/main/img/tux.png?raw=true" width="28" height="28">